pravsingh/Blockchain/README.md

 Inspired from [this](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) blog.

-This repository is the implementation of the simple Blockchain.
+This repository is the implementation of a simple Blockchain.

 TODO:
 1. add Consensus